-- Liaise with the headteacher to inform him/her of any issues and ongoing investigations. - As required, liaise with the 'case manager' (as per Part Four of KCSiE 2024) and the LADO where there are child protection concerns/allegations that relate to a member of staff. - Liaise with staff on matters of safety and safeguarding, deciding when to make a referral by liaising with other agencies and acting as a source of support, advice, and expertise for other staff. - Take part in strategy discussions or attend inter-agency meetings and/or support other staff to do so and to contribute to the assessment of children. - Liaise with the local authority and other agencies in line with HM Working Together to Safeguard Children 2023 and the local Safeguarding Children Partnership procedures and practice guidance. - Together with the headteacher, and AGB/Trust be aware of the local arrangements put in place by Sheffield Safeguarding Children Partnership and know how to access the Safeguarding Children Partnership website and training.
+- Liaise with the Headteacher to inform her of any issues and ongoing investigations. - As required, liaise with the 'case manager' (as per Part Four of KCSiE 2024) and the LADO where there are child protection concerns/allegations that relate to a member of staff. - Liaise with staff on matters of safety and safeguarding, deciding when to make a referral by liaising with other agencies and acting as a source of support, advice, and expertise for other staff. - Take part in strategy discussions or attend inter-agency meetings and/or support other staff to do so and to contribute to the assessment of children. - Liaise with the local authority and other agencies in line with HM Working Together to Safeguard Children 2023 and the local Safeguarding Children Partnership procedures and practice guidance. - Together with the Headteacher, and AGB/Trust be aware of the local arrangements put in place by Sheffield Safeguarding Children Partnership and know how to access the Safeguarding Children Partnership website and training. - Liaise with South Yorkshire Police regarding crime in the local area.